-Therefore, they do respond well to training with a strong desire to please.
+They generally respond well to training, with a strong desire to please their owners.

-Some people debate their ease of trainability, but nonetheless, this is a smart dog, and with proper, positive, consistent training, and lots of yummy treats, you will be able to train your dog without too much trouble.
+Some people have debated their ease of training, but nonetheless, this is a smart dog, and with a positive and consistent approach, and lots of yummy treats, you will be able to train your dog without too much trouble.

 Keep in mind that this dog does not respond well to yelling or punishment such as hitting.

-Even though they have shy tendencies, they usually latch on to one family member and stick by their side through thick and thin.
+Even though they tend to be shy, they will usually latch on to one family member and stick by their side through thick and thin.

-They are very cat like in the sense that they primp and groom themselves to keep clean, so brushing and bathing are very minimal.
+They are very cat-like in the sense that they primp and groom themselves to keep clean, so brushing and bathing requirements are minimal.

 The Basenji’s primary health concern is Fanconi Disease, which is a genetic kidney disease that causes the kidneys to fail to reabsorb nutrients and electrolytes.
 This is the disease that almost made the breed extinct in the past.